The Server section of the Site administration settings lets you control various aspects of your site's setup.

 |Path to aspell|

 To use spell checking within the HTML editor, you must have aspell 0.50 or later (http://aspell.net/) installed on your server.
 You must also specify the correct path to access the aspell binary.

-A Site Administrator can specify a support name, email, and/or support page in Server > Support contact under the quick-access menu for including in the account confirmation email.
+An administrator can specify a support name, email, and/or support page in Server > Support contact under the Administration menu for including in the account confirmation email.